builtbydans/Scrimba-FE-Path/M2_Web_Dev_Basics/M2.2_Google_Clone/notes.md

 **Margin** - We can use this in order to maipulate the space around an element.
 A neat
          trick to center objects is to ensure the margin-left and margin-right are auto.

+**Auto-Margin** - By default, every page has a set margin of 8px.
+In order to counter
+    this, you can set the body tag or * as margin: 0;

 **Dev-Tools** - We can Inspect Element using the in-browser dev tools to look at the box
             model of an element.